austint1121/VenusMovieAnalysis/README.md

 animated movies typically had the highest return on investment when they were 100 minutes long.
 Therefore, we recommended that:

-1. Microsoft makes animated movies
+1. The new studio makes animated movies
 2. The studio should release movies during the summer months
 3. The studio should aim to make movies approx. 100 minutes long.
 ***